joshuahsin/GitHub/Leetcode/README.md

 would be O(n log n).
 The last loop to append all values to the LinkedList which is returned is O(n) complexity.
 The overall time complexity is O(n log n).

 ### Space Complexity
-The overall space complexity is O(n).
+The overall space complexity is O(2n) for the vector nums which holds all n values in all LinkedLists and the LinkedList answer which is returned.

 <br>